 - The waters of Peterson Creek, including Peterson Lagoon, from the intertidal waters within a 200-yard radius of the creek mouth at saltwater to the falls approximately 1.5 miles upstream are CLOSED to sport fishing from April 1 - June 30, 2023, to protect spawning steelhead.

 Based on snorkel survey expansions, in years when concurrent weir counts were available, overall production of steelhead in Peterson Creek has declined in recent years.
 For the last eight years (2015–2022), snorkel survey index counts conducted each spring have been below the 1997–2014 average of 28 (equivalent to about 116 fish) when steelhead abundance in the creek appeared to be relatively stable.
 In 2018, 2019, 2020, 2021, and 2022 the snorkel survey counts were 6, 3, 11, 24, and 18 fish, respectively.
 A conservative approach is necessary to manage the Peterson Creek steelhead stock during this period of very low escapements.

 Except for red and blue king crab, other shellfish are currently available to harvest.
-Personal use red and blue king crab fishing is currently closed (beginning April 1), to protect molting and mating crab, but will reopen July 1.
+Personal use red and blue king crab fishing is CURRENTLY CLOSED.
+In addition, golden king crab and Tanner crab fishing will close beginning JUNE 16.
+These closures are in place to protect molting and mating crab.
+These fisheries will reopen July 1.

 Dungeness and Tanner Crab